fossfreedom/coverart-browser/README.md

 1. Click the new CoverArt source button (left hand side of screen)
 2. Albums are displayed as clickable buttons containing their album cover
-3. Double-click or press space to play the album.
-4. Right click menu option to queue an album.
+3. Right click menu option to play, queue & search for cover art for an album.

 How to install (64bit linux distro users only):